wp-plugins/library-instruction-recorder/README.txt

 = What about resource scheduling?
 Or .ics files?
 Or attaching instructional materials?
 Or making me a cup of coffee? =

 Right now there are no plans for major enhancements to LIR.

+= How/Where should I report problems? =

+You can submit issue tickets to our [Bitbucket issue tracker](https://bitbucket.org/gsulibwebmaster/library-instruction-recorder/issues).

 == Screenshots ==